William Byron (racing driver)

 William McComas Byron Jr. (born November 29, 1997) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 24 Chevrolet Camaro ZL1 for Hendrick Motorsports, part-time in the NASCAR Xfinity Series, driving the No. 17 Chevrolet Camaro for Hendrick Motorsports, and part-time in the NASCAR Craftsman Truck Series, driving the No. 51 Chevrolet Silverado for Kyle Busch Motorsports.
-He won the 2015 NASCAR K&N Pro Series East Championship and the Sunoco Rookie of the Year award in the 2016 NASCAR Camping World Truck Series season.
-The following season he won both the 2017 NASCAR Xfinity Series Championship and 2017 Sunoco Rookie of the Year.
-Byron also won the 2018 MENCS Sunoco Rookie of the Year award.
+He competes full-time in the NASCAR Cup Series, driving the No. 24 Chevrolet Camaro ZL1 for Hendrick Motorsports.

+Byron won the 2015 NASCAR K&N Pro Series East Championship and the Rookie of the Year award in the 2016 NASCAR Camping World Truck Series season.
+The following season, he won both the 2017 NASCAR Xfinity Series Championship and the 2017 Sunoco Rookie of the Year.
+He also won the 2018 NASCAR Cup Series Rookie of the Year award.
+He is the 2024 and 2025 Daytona 500 winner, and the 2025 NASCAR Cup Series Regular Season Champion.

 Racing career

 Beginnings

 Byron became interested in racing when he was six years old after seeing a stock car race on television, later attending a race at Martinsville Speedway in 2006.
-He began racing on the iRacing simulator as a teenager with over 100 wins and 298 top fives in online competition.
+He began racing on the iRacing simulator as a teenager with over one-hundred wins and 298 top fives in online competition.

 In 2012, he and his father explored how Byron could start racing offline, in real cars.
-He started racing Legends that year at the age of 15, relatively late for modern drivers.
+He started racing Legends that year at the age of fifteen, relatively late for modern drivers.
 That year he won 33 races and became the Legend Car Young Lions Division champion.

 For 2014, Byron signed with JR Motorsports late model program, in addition to continuing Legends competition.
 Byron competed in the No. 9 Liberty University Chevrolet at Hickory Motor Speedway in North Carolina for JRM.
-Byron scored a single victory and 11 top-five finishes, finishing second in points to teammate Josh Berry at Hickory.
+Byron scored a single victory and eleven top-five finishes, finishing second in points to teammate Josh Berry at Hickory.

 K&N Pro Series

 Byron was signed to drive in the NASCAR K&N Pro Series East for 2015 by HScott Motorsports with Justin Marks, with sponsorship from Liberty University.
 Byron also continued racing late models for JR Motorsports.
-In his debut K&N East in February at New Smyrna Speedway, Byron finished 7th.
+In his debut K&N East in February at New Smyrna Speedway, Byron finished seventh.
 Byron won the second race of the season at Greenville-Pickens Speedway after starting second and leading all 152 laps (two laps past the scheduled distance).
 Byron made his ARCA Racing Series debut at Lucas Oil Raceway in July, driving the No. 55 Liberty University Toyota Camry for Venturini Motorsports.
 Byron finished second after leading 120 laps.
 He scored four K&N East wins en route to winning the series championship.
 Byron and his team also competed in the 2015 K&N Pro Series West races at Sonoma and Phoenix, finishing fifth and second respectively.